19hours/sg-statutes/Acts/Income Tax Act.md

 ### General penalties

-94\.—(1) Any person who contravenes any of the provisions of this Act shall be guilty of an offence.
+94\.—(1) Except as provided in section 94A, any person who contravenes any of the provisions of this Act shall be guilty of an offence.

-(2) Any person guilty of an offence under for which no other penalty is provided shall be liable on conviction to a fine not exceeding $1,000 and in default of payment to imprisonment for a term not exceeding 6 months.
+(2) Any person guilty of an offence under this section for which no other penalty is provided shall be liable on conviction to a fine not exceeding $1,000 and in default of payment to imprisonment for a term not exceeding 6 months.

-(3) Except in the case of a notice published in theGazetteunder section 62(1) or 68(2), no person shall be liable to prosecution for an offence under this Act in respect of failure to comply with the terms of any notice issued under the provisions of this Act unless the notice has been served on him personally or by registered post.
+(3) Except in the case of a notice published in theGazetteunder section 68 (2), no person shall be liable to prosecution for an offence under this section in respect of failure to comply with the terms of any notice issued under the provisions of this Act unless the notice has been served on him personally or by registered post.

 [2/92]

 (4) Where any person has been convicted of an offence —

 (a) for failing to comply with section 44(16) and such conviction is subsequent to a conviction for an offence for failing to comply with section 44(15);

-(b) for failing to comply with section 62(3) and such conviction is subsequent to a conviction for an offence for failing to comply with section 62(1);

-(c) under section 62(8) or for failing to comply with section 71 and such conviction is a second or subsequent conviction; or

-(d) for failing to comply with section 71 and such conviction is subsequent to a conviction for an offence under section 62(8),

 in respect of the same year of assessment, he shall be liable to a further penalty of $50 for every day during which the offence is continued after such conviction.